transmaxxing/transmaxxing.github.io/passing/physical/HYGIENE.md

 9. Avoid tight hairstyles, such as braids or ponytails, as these can cause breakage.

-10. Eat a balanced diet and take a multivitamin to ensure your hair is getting all the nutrients it needs.
+10. Eat a balanced diet - if you aren't or cannot, use a multivitamin to ensure your hair is getting all the nutrients it needs.